 Her area of interest is victims of domestic violence.
 Crystal works with clients to help them distinguish the different forms of domestic violence and unhealthy relationships, as well as helping them to develop safety plans and identify resources.

-She has experience in the following areas: depression, bi-polar disorder, anxiety, parenting issues, autism spectrum disorders, ADHD, grief & loss, stress, self-harming behaviors, life-transitions, blended families, separation & divorce issues, schizophrenia, obsessive compulsive disorder, and gender identity issues.
+She also has experience in the following areas: depression, bi-polar disorder, anxiety, parenting issues, autism spectrum disorders, ADHD, grief & loss, stress, self-harming behaviors, life-transitions, blended families, separation & divorce issues, schizophrenia, obsessive compulsive disorder, and gender identity issues.

 Crystal is a Nationally Certified Counselor, a member of the American Counseling Association, the Michigan Counseling Association, and Chi Sigma Iota, which is an international honor society for counseling professionals.